|Parliamentary education resources and programs.

 ||Senators and members are satisfied with the provision of services and support.

-Jointly funded by the Department of the Senate and the Department of the House of Representatives, the Parliamentary Education Office (PEO) is led by the Clerk Assistant (Procedure) and the Director PEO, Angela Casey.
-The PEO delivers parliamentary education services to teachers, students and others across Australia.
-To date, over 2 million students have expanded their knowledge of the Australian Parliament through participating in a PEO program.
+Jointly funded by the Department of the Senate and the Department of the House of Representatives, the Parliamentary Education Office (PEO) delivers parliamentary education services to students, teachers and others across Australia.
+To date, more than 2 million students have expanded their knowledge of the Australian Parliament through participating in a PEO program.

 In addition to operational management from both departments, the PEO is guided by the PEO Advisory Committee.
 The committee is comprised of interested members and senators, meets twice a year and reports to the Presiding Officers.

 The full-time equivalent staffing level for the PEO in 2019–20 was 11.4 (in 2018–19 the FTE staffing level was 10.6.)
 The cost of providing the service of the PEO in 2019–20 was $1.6m (compared to $1.6m in 2018–19).